-Anyone over the age of 18 and in employment should begin saving into a pension.
+Anyone over the age of 18 and in employment should begin saving into a pension fund.
 The reason is simple; the earlier you start saving, the greater income you’ll have in retirement.

 To kick things off, contact a financial advisor; they’ll be able to guide you through the different types of pension along with the application process.
 If you work for a company, you should ask your HR Department if there’s a company pension scheme available and how it works.
 And, of course, all of the pension providers have dedicated sections on their websites which contain lots of useful information.

 There’s a long list of benefits to taking out a pension – but two stand out.
-Firstly, it secures an adequate income in retirement; with people living a lot longer than they used to, it’s never been more important to make sure you’ll be able to enjoy your retirement years without worrying about income.
+Firstly, your financial future is safe as it secures an adequate income in retirement.
+With people living a lot longer than they used to, it’s never been more important to make sure you’ll be able to enjoy your retirement years without worrying about income.
 Secondly, pensions are more tax efficient than you might realise.
-There’s tax relief on contributions, earnings grow tax free (unlike in the bank), and you receive a tax-free lump sum at retirement.
+There’s tax relief on pension contributions, earnings grow tax free (unlike in the bank), and you receive a tax-free lump sum at retirement.